Broken Age: Act 2

-Shay, trapped outside Mog Chothra, realizes that the ship's "AIs" are actually his real parents; his father, Ray Volta, stuck outside with Shay, warns that his mother is still trapped within.
+Shay, trapped outside Mog Chothra, realizes/is reminded that the ship's "AIs" are actually his real parents; his father, Ray Volta ("DAD"), stuck outside with Shay, warns that his mother is still trapped within.
 As Ray tries to find a way back inside, Shay, recovered from his shock of the outside world, starts taking a look around when the ship takes off, stranding them there.
 Shay meets Alex, learning that he was a previous subject of Operation Dandelion.
 Alex was born on his ship, the Maloruna, a Diamond Age Dandelion Cruiser.
 His parents never showed him any pictures of Loruna.
-They lived for about 20 years after the crash (280 years ago), and then died three months apart from each other; their passing was one of the reasons why he went into crysolation.
+They lived for about 20 years after the crash (280 years ago), and died three months apart from each other; their passing was one of the reasons why he went into crysolation.
 Before his ship's crash, Alex had a talking cello named Marek who told him to hack the controls and rescue innocent creatures, just like Shay, who realizes that they were really capturing girls.

 Shay offers to help repair Alex's ship to return to Loruna, where Alex believes Shay's ship is heading.
 Meanwhile, Vella (having accidentally reactivated the computer's autopilot) works her way into the ship and encounters Marek, who is still pinned under debris.
-Marek directs Vella to get into the control room as to stop Shay's mother, Hope Volta.
+Marek directs Vella to get into the control room as to stop Shay's mother, Hope Volta ("MOM").
 Vella pretends that she is Shay to trick his mother into opening the door, but they are both quickly locked inside by Marek, who reveals himself to be Marekai, a member of a race called the Thrush.
 Marekai told Hope their world was dying so she went forth and found salvation, like many before her: their ships were the Mogs.
 It turns out Loruna is not a planet but an empire beyond the Plague Dam, as he directs the ship to deliver Vella there.
 Meanwhile, Shay makes his way through Shellmound and Meriloft to find parts to repair Alex's ship and go back to Loruna.
 He retraces Vella's journey and talks to the people with whom she interacted in Act 1 and her family, as they search for her.